 Stunningly beautiful.
 Singularly graceful.
 A symphony of arches.
 Considered by many to be the leading architect of the 19th century, Henry Hobson Richardson's 19th century neo-medieval design combines stunning brickwork and crisp granite detail.
 An outdoor fountain in the courtyard park highlights the magnificent riverfront structure, while the Bridge of Sighs (mirroring the Venice original)—at one time used to transport prisoners—connects the Courthouse to the former jail.
 What Richardson considered his best work remains among elite architectural company in Pittsburgh's Golden Triangle.

-The Block House is the oldest structure in the City of Pittsburgh and the last vestige of the British Empire, being built here in 1764 by the English Army.
-Much of its original fabric is still intact and it is open and free to the public year-round as a historic landmark.
-The Block House is the focal point in Point State Park where the three rivers of Pittsburgh, the Allegheny, the Ohio and the Monogahela meet.
+The Block House is the oldest structure in the City of Pittsburgh and the last vestige of the British Empire, built here in 1764 by the English Army.
+Much of its original fabric is still intact and it is open and free to the public year-round as an historic landmark.
+The Block House is the focal point in Point State Park where the three rivers of Pittsburgh, the Allegheny, the Ohio and the Monongahela, meet.